 At times when this is not possible, a note from the doctor or dentist is required upon the student’s return.

 The student shall present a written absence excuse from the parent or guardian.
-The note or the call must include information about:
+The note must include information about:

-The Parent/Guardian may be asked and required to submit a physician’s statement for absences exceeding five continuous days.
+The Parent/Guardian is required to submit a physician’s statement for absences exceeding five continuous days.

 Educational tours or trips will be considered for approval if the District Superintendent or designee determines that such a tour or trip will be of educational significance to the student.